lucasrangit/google-podcasts-export-opml/README.md

 It performs the following steps.

 1. Scrape https://podcasts.google.com/subscriptions for podcasts.
-1. Lookups RSS feeds using https://api.podcastindex.org/ .
+1. Search for RSS feeds using https://api.podcastindex.org/ .
-1. Output an OPML.
+1. Outputs a OPML.

 P.S.
 ChatGPT was used to implement this solution (see https://sharegpt.com/c/r8XNKlj).